ARISE-Initiative/robomimic/README.md

 You can add `--debug` to generate small runs for testing.
 Running this script will generate training run commands.
 You can use this script for generating a single run or multiple (for comparing settings and hyperparameter tuning).
 At this point you just need to run the command(s) outputted.

+### Loading model checkpoint weights
+Want to intialize your model with weights from a previous model checkpoint?
+Set the checkpoint path under `experiment.ckpt_path` in the config.

 -------
 ## Logging and viewing results
 Read this short [tutorial page](https://robomimic.github.io/docs/tutorials/viewing_results.html).